finnensley/flashcards/my-react-app/README.md

 # Next and Previous button layouts to be justify-content: space-between.
 Add classNames to the buttons.

 # fix correct a or 1 to be the correct answer

+# Would custom created questions, stay in local storage or be updated in a database. - start with localStorage, then create a table for custom q's/a's in postgre table for JS, pull custom endpoints. --Need to set up a POST router, potentially use the same api already created to push created data to db?